rust-dev-tools/dev-tools-team/tools-in-rust-repo.md

 ## Tips

 Rustbuild will update submodules as part of its build process.
-If you don't commit the change, it will be overwritten.
-Therefore, you should either commit after updating a submodule and before building, or set `submodules = false` in `config.toml`.
+If you don't commit a change, it will be overwritten.
+Therefore, you should either commit (to both the tool, if necessary, and to Rust) after updating a submodule and before building, or set `submodules = false` in `config.toml`.

 After making changes to `Cargo.toml`, you need to build to ensure `Cargo.lock` is updated.
 Changes to `Cargo.lock` must be committed along with `Cargo.toml`